Most people believe that their utility bill is a fixed cost, but this is NOT true!

 Use A Smart programmable thermostat.

 On the face of it, replacing your thermostat seems like something that will cost you more money, not less.
-However, the purchase price of the thermostat is quickly absorbed in extra savings – that is, if you use it!
+However, the purchase price of a Smart programmable thermostat is quickly absorbed in extra savings – that is, if you use it!
 It is estimated that fully one half of all programmable thermostats are not used according to their design.
 In other words, people install them and then fail to actually program them!

 The new smart thermostats allow you to control your heat and cooling from anywhere in town.
 An internal computer chip facilitates connecting directly with the unit directly via your computer or smart phone.
 So, you have total control, even when away from home.
 It is estimated that they save $10-$20 a month on your bill and cost under $200 to purchase new.